Tercra/wish-list/README.md

-# Wish List Project
+# Wish List Project[^1]
-A web application that allows users to add items/products using a url of a shopping website that is supported.
+A web application that allows users to add items/products using a url of a shopping website that has been configured.
 The website keeps the compilation of items and allows users to see and organize what they want to buy in one place.

 This is a thread of short videos on how the site work.
 [Link](https://x.com/AstralCzzz/status/1770337003181076607?s=20)

 ## List of configured sites
-A list of sites that has been configured to scrape info of items from.
+A list of sites that has been configured to scrape info of items from. [^2]
 1. Republic
     * Otaku Republic
     * Goods Republic